convox/praxis/GETTING_STARTED.md

 The CloudFormation output will be streamed back to your terminal as the installation progresses.
 When the installation completes, a `RACK_URL` is returned.

+**Make sure you note the value of `RACK_URL`.
+It is not recoverable.
+This is a temporary situation while Praxis is in beta.
+Official Rack management is coming soon**

-Export this to your local environment to get `cx` talking to the AWS rack.
+Export `RACK_URL` to your local environment to get `cx` talking to the AWS rack.

     $ export RACK_URL=https://715f4971060be34d64d9e2f39f33820d:@rack.convo-Balan-1EDQ1YOXSKZGL-1009186257.us-east-1.rack.convox.io

-**Setting this environment variable is a temporary requirement for the beta.**

 ### Deploy to production